CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Developments

 **If the Goblins Defeat the Adventurers:**
 In the unlikely event that the goblins manage to defeat the adventurers, they will leave them unconscious and loot both the party and the wagon.
 The goblins will then return to their Cragmaw hideout.
-The characters can choose to continue on to Phandalin, purchase new gear at Barthen's Provisions, and later return to the ambush site to find the goblins' trail.
+The characters can choose to continue on to Tuntin, purchase new gear at Barton's Provisions, and later return to the ambush site to find the goblins' trail.

 **Capturing Goblins:**
 Characters may decide to capture one or more goblins by knocking them unconscious rather than killing them.
 To do so, a character can use the "Render Unconcious" combat manuever or sum up 5d6 worth of injury.
 After a few minutes, a captured goblin regains consciousness and can be convinced to share what it knows (see "What the Goblins Know" sidebar).
 Additionally, the party can persuade the captured goblin to lead them to the Cragmaw hideout while avoiding traps (see "Goblin Trail" section).

 **Skipping the Goblin Trail:**
-If the characters don't find the goblin trail or choose to continue to Phandalin, you can skip ahead to Part 2, "Phandalin."
-There, Elmar Barthen, the owner of Barthen's Provisions, will inform the characters that Gundren Rockseeker never arrived in Phandalin and suggest they return to the ambush site to investigate further after resting.
-Barthen can also point the party to Linene Graywind of the Lionshield Coster for more information on the goblin attacks.
+If the characters don't find the goblin trail or choose to continue to Tuntin, you can skip ahead to Part 2, "Tuntin."
+There, Elmar Barton, the owner of Barton's Provisions, will inform the characters that Burrowbard Stoneseeker never arrived in Tuntin and suggest they return to the ambush site to investigate further after resting.
+Barton can also point the party to Linene Graywind of the Lionshield Coster for more information on the goblin attacks.

 **Resting:** After the goblin ambush, the party may require a rest depending on the outcome of the battle.